Trump clears way for controversial oil pipelines

 In New York City, about 300 protesters gathered outside the Trump International Hotel and Tower, chanting slogans such as "If all lives matter, then Native lives matter" and "You can't drink oil, even in the soil."

-Additional reporting by Terray Sylvester in Cannon Ball, North Dakota, Timothy Gardner in Washington, Ethan Lou in Calgary, Alberta, Ernest Scheyder in Houston and Daniel Trotta in New York; Writing by Catherine Ngai and David Gaffen; Editing by Meredith Mazzilli and Matthew Lewis
+Additional reporting by Terray Sylvester in Cannon Ball, North Dakota, Timothy Gardner in Washington, Ethan Lou in Calgary, Alberta, Ernest Scheyder in Houston and Daniel Trotta in New York